BBVA/kapow/spec/README.md

   - Acceptable Value: Any string of bytes.
   - Default Value: N/A
-  - Comment: For media types other than `application/octet-stream` you should specify the appropiate `Content-Type` header.
+  - Comment: For media types other than `application/octet-stream` you should specify the appropriate `Content-Type` header.

 **Note**: Parameters under `request` are read-only and, conversely, parameters under `response` are write-only.